ECburx/Idris2GL/docs/source/tutorial/datatypes.rst

          -> (filling : Bool)
          -> Picture

-We will discuss more pictures, shapes and operations of these in following chapters.
+We will introduce and discuss more pictures, shapes and operations of these in following chapters.

 Events
 ======